cj-mills/pytorch-timm-gesture-recognition-tutorial-code/README.md

-# Hands-On Gesture Recognition: Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners
+# Fine-Tuning Image Classifiers with PyTorch and the timm library for Beginners